Key Takeaways:

 Consider the Potential Consequences of a DMCA Notice

-If there is a risk that a DMCA request might result in the Streisand Effect, it may be better to explore alternate removal techniques.
+If there’s a chance a DMCA request could cause the Streisand Effect, it might be wiser to look into other removal methods.

 Attempt to Contact the Content Original Creator